altancode/apex/README.md

 ```

 ## "apex-hdmi" operation
 Special sauce?
 Yes.
-Using the operaiton apex-hdmi avoids activating a HDMI input if it's already active.
+Using the operation apex-hdmi avoids activating a HDMI input if it's already active.
 The data parameter
 is '1' for HDMI 1 and '2' for HDMI2.
 The optional parameter "requirePowerOn" is supported.

 ```